origin1tech/chek/README.md

 ## When to Use

-This library is best suited when you are perhaps creating a simple micro service in node and just need a way to perhaps extend some options or check if a variable is an object, plainObject, array etc. Really its purpose is to limit bloat not much more.
+This library is best suited when you are perhaps creating a simple micro service in node and just need a way to to check if a variable is an object, plainObject, array etc. Really its purpose is to limit bloat not much more.